This Homemade Vegetable Broth is a delicious base for soups, stews and even for your favorite turkey stuffing.

 Homemade Vegetable Broth

-1 medium onion, coarsely chopped
+- 1 medium onion, coarsely chopped

-2 carrots, coarsely chopped
+- 2 medium carrots, coarsely chopped

-2 parsnips, coarsely chopped
+- 2 medium parsnips, coarsely chopped

-1 large stalk celery, coarsely chopped
+- 1 large stalk celery, coarsely chopped

-1 large handful chopped kale leaves
+- 1 large handful chopped kale leaves

 - 3 sprigs fresh thyme

-several sprigs of fresh parsley
+- 3 sprigs fresh parsley

-Two 1-inch pieces of peeled ginger
+- Two 1-inch pieces peeled ginger

-1 large bay leaf
+- 1 large bay leaf

-2. Add 10 cups (2 1/2 quarts) of water, plus the kale leaves, thyme, parsley, ginger and bay leaf.
+- Add 10 cups (2½ quarts) of water, plus the kale leaves, thyme, parsley, ginger and bay leaf.
 Bring to a boil, reduce heat, and let simmer about 1 hour.

-3. Remove from heat and strain the broth through a fine sieve, pressing on the vegetables to extract as much juice and flavor as possible.
+- Remove from heat and strain the broth through a fine sieve, pressing on the vegetables to extract as much juice and flavor as possible.
 Discard the vegetables (don't worry... you've sucked all of the flavor and nutrients in them and transferred them to the broth).

 - If you would prefer the ginger flavor to be pronounced, grate one piece of ginger into the pot instead.